 AI Jobs and Market Growth Statistics

 The market growth for AI is poised to explode in the coming years.
 But how will it affect the job market, and will human beings fall to the wayside for cheap artificial alternatives?
-Check out these AI growth statistics.
+Check out these artificial intelligence growth statistics.

 2. When asked how business leaders felt about generative AI, 62% expressed excitement, 46% were fascinated, and 30% were uncertain.
 (Deloitte)